Mike Moustakas Player Props: Rockies vs. Guardians

 Mike Moustakas At The Plate

-- Moustakas is batting .182 with three doubles, a home run and eight walks.
+- Moustakas is hitting .243 with four doubles, a home run and eight walks.

-- Moustakas has a base hit in six of 15 games played this season (40.0%), but zero multi-hit games.
+- Moustakas has had a base hit in seven of 16 games this season, and multiple hits once.

 - In six games this season, Moustakas has picked up an RBI, with more than one RBI once.